SebLavK/java-untersee/README.md

 # Java Unterzee
 Java Unterzee is a submarine simulation game written in Java using the Swing toolkit with a custom game engine.
+Download the latest release [here](https://github.com/SebLavK/java-unterzee/releases) and check the [Wiki](https://github.com/SebLavK/java-unterzee/wiki) for instructions on how to play.

 ## Planned and possible features
 * ~~Orders to your submarine given by a command line~~